 - The intensity and extremity of this expansion of experience is paralleled by the deepening of communion, by which particularity and individuation are shared with others.

-- 2.1A condition of extreme adversity: the terror of an animal in extremityMore example sentences
+- 2.1A condition of extreme adversity or difficulty: the terror of an animal in extremityMore example sentences

-dire straits, trouble, difficulty, hard times, hardship, adversity, misfortune, distress; crisis, emergency, disaster, catastrophe, calamity, cataclysm; predicament, plight, mess, dilemma; setback, reverse, reversal; destitution, indigence, exigency• informal fix, pickle, jam, spot, bind, stew, scrape, hole, sticky situation, hot water, deep water, hell, hell on earthBritish • informal spot of bother
+dire straits, trouble, difficulty, hard times, hardship, adversity, misfortune, distress; (a) crisis, an emergency, (a) disaster, (a) catastrophe, calamity; a predicament, a plight, mess, a dilemma• informal a fix, a pickle, a jam, a spot, a bind, a hole, a sticky situation, hot water, deep water

 - Yet the idea that some things should not be shown is persistent, and present even in extremity.

 - If we intervene only in extremity, only in order to stop mass murder and mass deportation, the idea that we are defending X's norms and not Y's is simply wrong.

 - In extremity, they rebelled and rioted with regularity and enthusiasm.